Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Mathematical analysis of , ,

-A useful corollary of the previous theorem is boundedness of $\pa_t u$ as a functional from the space with the norm induced by $L^2([0,T];H^2(\Omega))$.
-More precisely, we have the following \begin{corollary} Let $u$ be the solution to \eqref{che}, \eqref{ic}, \eqref{bc} and denote by $u^\eps$ its convolution with respect to $t\geq 0$:
+A useful property of the function $u$ given in the previous theorem is the boundedness of $\pa_t u$ as a functional from the space with the norm induced by $L^2([0,T];H^2(\Omega))$.
+More precisely, we have the following \begin{corollary} Let $u$ be the function given in \eqref{H1conv} and denote by $u^\epsilon$ its convolution with respect to $t\geq 0$: